EricTurnerDev/desktop-scripts-bb/README.md

 * snapraid-aio — All-in-one SnapRAID script for managing a DAS (Direct Attached Storage).
 * youtube-download — Download YouTube videos by channel or video URL.

+Every script can be run with the `--help` or `-h` option to learn how to use it.

 ---

 ## Building